LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Compare OOP model to Relational model

-Main differences bewteen OOP and Relational model:
+Main differences between OOP and Relational model:

 1. inheritance (is-a)
 2. multitype attributes (sets, collections)
-    - First normal form in Relational Databases disallows mutlivalued attribues (collections) in a field
+    - First normal form in Relational Databases disallows mutlivalued attributes (collections) in a field
 3. dereferencing a path of pointers/references (traversing the object graph)

 > OODB systems can be faster when using additional information that a RDBMSs doesn't have